tushar0305/expense-tracker/README.md

 # Expense Tracker API

 ## About the Project
-This is a expense tracker API built using Golang and Gin.
+This is an expense tracker API built using Golang and Gin.
 The API allows users to create, retrieve, update, and delete expenses while ensuring authentication using JWT.

 ## Prerequisites
 - Go 1.18+
 - SQLite (or another configured database)
 - VS Code or any code editor
-- REST client (like VS Code REST Client extension or Postman)
+- REST Client extension in VS Code (for testing API requests)

 ## Project Setup
 1. Clone the repository: